What is Value-Based Healthcare? A Comprehensive Guide

 If you are a healthcare professional, there are steps you can take to begin implementing value-based care in your practice.
 According to the American Medical Association (AMA), there are five steps healthcare providers can take to prepare their practices for value-based care:

-- Identify your patient population and opportunity;
+- Identify your patient population and opportunity

-- Design the care model;
+- Design the care model

-- Partner for success;
+- Collaborate for success

-- Drive appropriate utilization, and;
+- Drive appropriate utilization

-- Quantify impact and continuously improve.14
+- Quantify impact and continuously improve

 Following these five steps may seem straightforward, however, implementing value-based care is nuanced and should be done with proper thought and planning.
 For many physicians, this means striking a balance between fee-for-service and value-based care as their practices navigate traditional revenue cycle management.